Novartis/torchsurv/docs/notebooks/metrics.md

 \text{AUC} = \int_0^1 \text{TPR}(\text{FPR}(c)) \: d\text{FPR}(c).
 $$

-It can be shown that the AUC also has a probabilitic intepretation, indeed
+It can be shown that the AUC also has a probabilitic interpretation, indeed

 $$
 \text{AUC} = p(\pi_i > \pi_j|Y_i = 1, Y_j = 0),